agkozak/zcomet/README.md

     prompt agkozak-zsh-prompt

 (But if you are not intending to switch prompts, it is much easier just to use `zcomet load agkozak/agkozak-zsh-prompt`.)

+*NOTE: If the repository that `fpath` is cloning has submodules, consider whether or not you really need them.
+Using the [`--no-submodules`](#--no-submodules) option after `fpath` can save a lot of time during installation and updating.*

 ### `trigger` trigger-name \[arguments\]